indyjo/bitwrk/QUICKSTART.md

 For selling to work, you will need to open a TCP port of your choice.
 This usually means configuring your local DSL router.
-If you don't know what this means, please Google for "open incoming tcp port" :-)
+If you don't know what this means, please google for "open incoming tcp port" :-)

 Without an open port, you can't sell, but you can still buy computing power on the BitWrk network (this is what you will typically do)!